 Healthcare providers are dedicating significant resources to the management of their consumables and medical supplies, commensurate with the challenges presented by the task as well as its critical nature when it comes to patient safety.

 Ensuring Patient Safety

-Distributing inventories, balancing costly inventory excess vs. patient-critical supplies, automating labor-intensive counting and documenting, managing expirations and recalls: Increasingly, these operational challenges are turned into opportunities.
+Replenishing inventories, balancing costly inventory excess vs. patient-critical supplies, automating labor-intensive counting and documenting, managing expirations and recalls: Increasingly, these operational challenges are turned into opportunities.

 What if usage analytics could be used to help eliminate waste, optimize inventory levels and forecast future consumption?
 What if recall programs could be executed extensively and faster, using data to improve patient safety?
 What if inventory could be counted seamlessly in the background, freeing up valuable time while improving support for patient care?
 What if substances and high-value items could come embedded with their own active controls and protections?
-What if consigned inventories could be managed remotely and automated, easing the healthcare provider-OEM relationship?
+What if consigned inventories could be managed remotely and automated, easing the healthcare provider-vendor relationship?

 Mature IoT Solutions

 Adoption at Healthcare Providers is partly driven by the extensive availability of existing RFID capabilities.
 They take advantage of RFID readers deployed throughout the facility and supplement them with handheld readers as well as dedicated solutions such as weight sensors for bin kits or smart cabinets for consigned inventory and controlled substances.